Rouanet Law

-The Rouanet Law is a Brazilian law named after Sérgio Paulo Rouanet whose role is providing monetary funds for use in art and culture, including the production of movies.
+The Rouanet Law is a Brazilian law, named after Sérgio Paulo Rouanet, whose role is providing monetary funds for use in art and culture, including the production of movies.
 It is intended to encourage cultural investments and its major highlight is the tax incentive policy that enables companies and citizens to deduct a portion of income tax.

 All projects must be approved by the Brazilian Ministry of Culture that examines technical feasibility of activities.

 Controversies

-Despite the pros, there is criticism against the law, which includes the possibility of funds being misappropriated.
+Despite the pros, there is criticism against the law, which include the possibility of funds being misappropriated.
 Critics also argue that the Ministry, rather than directly investing in culture, began to let companies themselves decide which kind of culture deserved to be sponsored.